richardbeare/ArduinoStateMachine/README.md

 ## Testing

-QM comes with a led blinking application.
+Qpn comes with a led blinking application.
 It is in `Arduino/libraries/qpn_avr/examples/blinky/`.
 The default configuration utilises a tclsh build system, with lots of windows and mac dependencies.
 It appears simpler to replace with the Arduino-Makefile structure.
 There's a blinky